petrokoriakin/scorecard-sample/github_flow_guide.md

 Understanding the GitHub flow
 ======

-Create a branch
+Create a branch.
 ------

-Add commits
+Add commits.
 ------

-Open a Pull Request
+Open a Pull Request.
 ------

 Discuss and review your code.
 ------

-Deploy
+Deploy.
 ------

-Merge
+Merge.
 ------